TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-cbpinvalidrecoverytargeterror.md

 # Error CBPInvalidRecoveryTargetError

 <!--issueDescription-->
-We have identified that your backup operation failed because the scratch space specified does not match with the actual location of the scratch space folder
+We have identified that your backup operation failed because the scratch space specified does not match with the actual location of the scratch space folder.
 <!--/issueDescription-->

 ## **Recommended Steps**

-To resolve this issue, ensure the actual location of the scratch space folder and the space specified for DPM/MABS is valid and matched.
+* To resolve this issue, ensure the actual location of the scratch space folder and the space specified for DPM/MABS is valid and matched